jianzhnie/CyberAttackSimulator/docs/source/creating_an_installer.rst

 General

 run InstallForge  an open the general tab.
-Enter the basic information for the yawning_titan instance.
+Enter the basic information for the cyberattacksim instance.

 You can also select the target platforms for the installer, from various versions of Windows that are available.
 For desktop applications you currently probably only want to target Windows 7, 8 and 10.